create3000/x_ite/docs/_posts/components/Texturing/MultiTextureTransform.md

 MultiTextureTransform contains multiple TextureTransform nodes, for use by sibling ImageTexture MovieTexture or PixelTexture nodes.

-The MultiTextureTransform node belongs to the **Texturing** component and its container field is *textureTransform.* It is available since X3D version 3.0 or later.
+The MultiTextureTransform node belongs to the **Texturing** component and its default container field is *textureTransform.* It is available since X3D version 3.0 or later.

 ## Hierarchy